stackhpc/a-universe-from-nothing/README.rst

 .. code-block:: console

-   # Optional: start a new screen session in case we lose our connection.
+   # Optional: start a new tmux session in case we lose our connection.
-   screen -drR
+   tmux

    # Set working directory
    cd ~/kayobe